Form 1 Application for Registry: Where it Starts

 The importance of Abstract of Title in Canadian Ship Registry

 There’s nothing quite like the joy of owning your first boat.
 Instead of having to be a guest on someone else’s vessel or taking the wheel for a bit, you are now in control.
 You’re in charge, what you say goes.
 There’s a freedom that comes with it.
 That freedom is exciting but it’s also a responsibility.
-In many cases, you’re going to want a Canadian ship registry.
+In many cases, you’re going to want a Form 1 – Application for Registry.
 However, that initial registration will be different for different kinds of vessels.
 It may all sound a bit confusing, but it doesn’t have to be.
 In this blog, we’ll go over who needs Form 1 Application for Registry as well as who doesn’t.

 Who Needs It